 Here are some common items that a renter will want to be familiar with:

 - Moving Out: As a renter you just don’t move out of your apartment with your lease ends without providing valid notice.
 This means as a renter you must inform the manager or member of the leasing team that you will be dropping off your keys.
 Most apartments require that you offer 30-60 days’ notice.
 Most leases will simply transition to month-to-month.

 - Subletting and Airbnb: Many people are now trying to run an Airbnb business out of an apartment community.
 Especially for those residents who live in primetime areas, this can generate some great income.
 The lease agreement should have specific rules about any subletting allowed on the property.

 - Changes in Rent: Don’t be surprised if your apartment rent increases after your initial lease term expires.
-Most landlords will drop a note underneath your door or send you an email 60 days or so before your term expires.
-You will have a change to negotiate rent if an increase is priced in.
+Most landlords will drop a note underneath your door or email you 60 days or so before your term expires.
+You will have a chance to negotiate rent if an increase is priced.

-- Additional Fees: Not only will you be responsible for your rent, there may be additional miscellaneous fees like trash, utilities, and even pet rent that you will be responsible for.
-Remember that after you move-out you might also be responsible for cleaning the apartment as well.
+- Additional Fees: Not only will you be responsible for your rent, but there may also be additional miscellaneous fees like trash, utilities, and even pet rent that you will be responsible for.
+Remember that after you move out you might also be responsible for cleaning the apartment.
 If you don’t; this fee might be deducted from your security deposit.
 Many states have rules that your landlord must send this back to you within 30 days.

 5. Opt for Renter’s Insurance